Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Introduction

-A general approach of bridging this information gap is to employ weak supervision to associate certain topics in user feedback with a seed set of categories defining a precise context, e.g. starting with a seed set of term associations, such as `pub' being relevant to the context category `friends'.
+A general approach of bridging this information gap is to employ weak supervision \cite{FRLMPsi_SIGIR2020, WSRM_CIKM2020} to associate certain topics in user feedback with a seed set of categories defining a precise context, e.g. starting with a seed set of term associations, such as `pub' being relevant to the context category `friends'.
 The natural language text of the reviews is also likely to be helpful in discovering more meaningful dependencies, e.g. associating `live music' with `friends', by using the semantic correlation between `pub' and `live music'.
 We propose a formal framework towards this effect.

 We illustrate the schematics of the overall idea of the problem and its solution in Figure \ref{fig:schematic}.
 The top part of the figure shows two types of context information of a user, first, the \emph{location} of the user (specifically, a city which the user is currently visiting), and second, the more personal trip-qualifiers (non-location type) information categories which further qualify the location context, e.g. the `trip purpose' (whether vacation or work), `trip type' (i.e. whether a accompanied by family or a solo trip) etc. The vertical line in Figure \ref{fig:schematic} separates the past context of a user from his present, e.g. the figure shows that the user's current location is Delhi, and that he has visited New York, Beijing etc. in the past.
 The bottom-left part of Figure \ref{fig:schematic}, constituting a part of a user's history, shows a list of POIs that the user rated positively (or negatively) during her different trips.
-We can imagine each unit of context information as a node in a tree that grows downwards from the location nodes to the POI and rating nodes.
-A path rooted at one of the location nodes and terminating at a particular POI denotes a single trip of a user among her past trips, e.g., in Figure \ref{fig:schematic}, the path shown by the red coloured arrows starting from the node `Amsterdam' and visiting in sequence the nodes `Vacation', `Friends', `Pub' and `Live Music' denotes a set of POIs which the user visited (and rated) during her leisure trip to Amsterdam with her friends.
-Although the complete trip information is shown in the schematic diagram of Figure \ref{fig:schematic}, it is worth noting that the tree is essentially incomplete in real-life situation, i.e. the non-location type contextual information is not present in user ratings.

 The main research challenge is then to estimate a likely path in the tree from a location to a number of POIs, i.e. estimate the likely non-location intermediate nodes by utilizing the information from the review text themselves.

 After constructing a model of a user's preferences, the challenge in contextual recommendation is to be able to make new recommendations to the user for a new present location (that she has not visited before) with a given set of trip qualifiers, e.g., the path specified in Figure \ref{fig:schematic} with the green arrows indicates that the user's current location is `Delhi' which she is visiting for work along with her colleagues.
 An effective contextual recommendation system in this scenario should seek to leverage similar situations in the past (i.e. the user's past non-solo work trips in other locations) in figuring out what type of POIs the user had previously rated positively in those situations, and then use information from these past POIs to recommend a set of similar POIs for the current location.